 I'm a child of Seattle, son of a natural healer, a product of the 90's and I was raised on cassette tapes of James Taylor, Simon & Garfunkel and The Beatles.
 From the day my father put a guitar in my hands, for me, there was no turning back.

-In 2003, at the age of 18, I recorded my first album, Un Poco de Todo.
+At the age of 18, I recorded my first album, Un Poco de Todo.
 The record featured early songs I wrote in high school as I found my way as a musician.
-Only 1,000 copies were printed and the album was never released nationally.

 Although I graduated from university with a BA in Hospitality Business Management, school was just a side note to the experiences that truly educated me: absorbing my view of the world through extensive travels in Asia, Europe and South America.
 Working and studying was but a means to a dual end: making it back out into the world’s cultures and channeling my experiences through music, under the influence of artists like Sam Cooke, The Grateful Dead, Al Green, Iron and Wine, Bob Marley, Peter Tosh, Corrine Bailey Rae, The Roots, Ben Harper, Amos Lee and Nas.